If you are looking for Cook Interview Questions, you have come to the right place.

 How do you feel about standing on your feet for long periods?

-• Most restaurant jobs will require you to work on your feet for long periods.
-If possible, let the interviewer know that you do not have a problem with this.
+- Most restaurant jobs require you to work on your feet for long periods.
+If possible, let the interviewer know you are okay with this.
 Wear comfortable, well-fitting shoes with low heels, maintain good posture, and stay hydrated.

-If I were to call your previous manager what would he/she say about you?
+If I were to call your previous manager, what would he/she say about you?

-• Also say you understand that word of mouth is everything in this business and all food must go out perfectly.
+- Also, say you understand that word of mouth is everything in this business, and all food must go out perfectly.

 Basic Kitchen Interview Questions and Answers